 Any slip-and-fall accident should be reported, no matter how benign it may seem at first.
 Whether you fell in a retail store, a public building, or at a friend’s place, there is always a way to notify authorities.
 Make sure the manager, owner, or landlord of the premises knows about your accident and record the details in writing.
 Request a copy of the report before you leave.

 Chances are, you’re not the only witness to your fall.
 If anyone around you witnessed the incident, write down their names, addresses, and phone numbers.
 These contacts may come in handy should the liable party dispute your claim.
-Even if a person in the premises did not see you fall, he or she could back up your account of the conditions that led to your fall, such as the lighting, the conditions of the floor, and more.
+Even if a person in the premises did not see you fall, he or she could back up your account of the conditions that led to your falls, such as the lighting, the conditions of the floor, and more.

 You should take photographs of the accident scene if you are physically able to.
 Focus on the conditions that led to the slip or trip that prompted your fall.
 If anyone has commented that the situation has happened before, make a mental note of that and ask for the person’s name before you leave.
 When you get home, you should also take photos of your physical injuries.